FSSA Board Of Directors

 EDITOR, SCOTS n’ WATER - Kay Summerfield

-Kay Summerfield is the FSSA’s magazine, Editor of Scots n' Water.
+Kay Summerfield is the FSSA Editor of our Scots n' Water magazine.
 Kay was recruited by Jim Harris in 2003 to take the Editor’s role.
-Along with husband Ed “Fast Eddy”, she started Fleet 162 Pine Beach, Toms River, NJ area in the 1980’s.
-Kay was crew her husband for 5 years, most recently working shore-side at several national regattas .
-Now living in NC, hoping to start a fleet in the Washington area, Kay and Ed are very involved with Greater Pamlico Area Chapter of the American Red Cross.
+Along with her husband Ed “Fast Eddy”, she started Fleet 162 Pine Beach, Toms River, NJ area in the 1980’s.
+Kay was crew her husband for 5 years, most recently working shore-side at several national regattas.
+Now living in NC, hoping to start a fleet in the Washington area, Kay and Ed are very involved with Greater Pamlico Area Chapter of the American Red Cross, with Kay being named 2013 Volunteer of the Year.
 They are on the Board of Directors, Blood Services liaison, Disaster Action Team, and Shelter Managers.
 Kay is Charter President and Ed is a Charter Director of Civitan on the Pamlico, a volunteer community service organization.

 AMENDMENT COMMITTEE - Dan Goldberg

-Dan Goldberg bought his first Flying Scot in 1981, and has been deeply involved ever since.
+Dan Goldberg, FSSA Amendments Committee Chair, bought his first Flying Scot in 1981, and has been deeply involved ever since.
 He has served as Fleet Captain, District Governor, and President of the FSSA.
 He is currently Chair of the Amendments Committee, and is a member of the National Championships Committee.
 He is also a US Sailing Regional Race Officer.
 He is very active in his home club's Learn to Sail program, and enjoys teaching our great sport to aspiring sailors.

 PARLIAMENTARIAN - Larry Taggart